wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 To comply with section 16.1 of [RFC8415], the client MUST leave the transaction ID unchanged in retransmissions of an ADDR-REG-INFORM message.
 When the client retranmits the registration message, the lifetimes in the packet MUST be updated so that they match the current lifetimes of the address.

 If an ADDR-REG-REPLY message is received for the address being registered, the client MUST stop retransmission.
-However, the client cannot rely on the server acknowledging receipt of the registration message, because the server might not support address registration.

 ## Registration Expiry and Refresh